CloudSlang/atom-cloudslang-package/README.md

-input | template for simple input name and value input with properties | template for an input with all possible properties output | template for an output name and value publish | template for a published variable name and value import | template for an import alias name and namespace navigate | template for a result mapped to a navigation target
+input | template for simple input name and value input with properties | template for an input with all possible properties output | template for an output name and value result | template for a result name and value publish | template for a published variable name and value import | template for an import alias name and namespace navigate | template for a result mapped to a navigation target